Botanical Name: Begonia rex hybrids

 Height: Up to 1 ft (30 cm)

-Light: Bright light, but no direct sun which can scorch the leaves.
-Thrives under fluorescent light, which will help these fancy-leafed plants keep their color and variegation.
+Light: Bright light, but no direct midday sun in summer, which can scorch the leaves.
+Thrives under fluorescent light, which will help these fancy-leafed begonias keep their color and variegation.

 Water: Keep soil evenly moist at all times, but be careful not to overwater because the rhizomes are prone to rot in soggy soil.
-Avoid getting water on leaves because they may spot.
+Avoid getting water on leaves because water may cause bacterial leaf spot.
+Yellow leaves are a symptom of soggy soil.

 Humidity: High humidity is a must.
 If the relative humidity drops below 50%, stand the pot on a tray of wet pebbles, or use a small humidifier.
-Do not mist because this can cause spots to form on leaves.
+Do not mist because water can cause spots to form on leaves.
+Dry air can cause dry, brittle leaves.

 Temperature: Average room temperatures (65-75°F/18-24°C) all year-round.

-Fertilizer: Feed every 2 weeks spring through fall with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a balanced (such as 10-10-10) water-soluble fertilizer at half the recommended rate on the package.
 Stop fertilizing dormant plants.

 Propagation: Take leaf cuttings in spring or summer.
 Cut a healthy, medium-sized leaf with 1-2 in (2.5-5 cm) stem.
 Poke stem at a 45° angle in moist half-and-half mixture of peat moss and perlite.
 Enclose the whole thing in a plastic bag to hold in humidity.
 Keep the cutting in a warm spot (75-80°F/24-27°C) in indirect light.
 Leaf cuttings usually root in about 3-4 weeks, but it takes about another 4 weeks for plantlets to form.
 Pot up each plantlet when it has 3 leaves, and cut away the parent leaf.